Carinthia's Defence 4 Sleeping Bag

 One negative is symptomatic of a positive, namely the Defence 4's wind and water resistance, which results in the bag being so effective at trapping air between the outer shell and the quilted insulation, that when it comes time to pack, it can be more of a fuss to stuff than other sleeping bags.

 Carinthia provide a heavy duty stuff sack (weighing around 200g) with the Defence 4 and this compresses the bag quite well.
 But there are other sleeping bags that compress smaller.
 The Carinthia will take up a reasonable amount of space in ones pack.
 When your hands are cold and conditions are miserable, you don't pack up as well as you do in your home.
-Having the Defence 4 on the outside of your pack reduces the pressure to pack perfectly.
-The Defence 4 fits nicely into a 22L Ortlieb PD350 dry bag.
-This mitigates both of these minor negatives, but we've deducted 1 point in total for function.
+The Defence 4 fits nicely into an Osprey Ultralight Pack Liner (S, 30 - 50L) and when sat on the remove as much trapped air as possible you can pretty much vacuum pack it and fit then mould it to the base of your pack.
+This mitigates these minor negatives to some degree, but we've deducted 1 point in total for function.

 Conclusion & Rating